 #7.
 Worst case scenario: A misleading BOI application, a change of the business strategy, ignored reporting requirements, or unforeseen developments might result in a BOI audit and, in the worst case, with a revocation of the tax benefits.
 The direct and indirect tax effects and implications should be prematurely examined and implemented in the tax planning structure.

 Needless to say that the BOI tax planning has to observe local tax legislation and policies carefully.
 Artificial structures might or might not be accepted by the tax authorities.
 Transfer pricing regulations, CFC (Controlled Foreign Company) rules, Thailand’s general anti-tax evasion legislation, and other complex tax legislation and practices require a structured and planned approach.
-The tightening of Thailand’s fight against tax fraud though Revenue Code Amendment Act (No.45) 2017 ist still widely underestimated.
+The tightening of Thailand’s fight against tax fraud through the Revenue Code Amendment Act (No.45) 2017 is still widely underestimated.

 Legal services on BOI investment promotions